FusionRF: High-Fidelity Satellite Neural Radiance Fields from Multispectral and Panchromatic Acquisitions: Method

 \subsection{RPC-based Sampling}

-Similarly to Sat-NeRF \cite{mari2022sat}, the origin $\textbf{o}$ of each ray is calculated by georeferencing the origin pixel $(x, y)$ with $h_{max}$.
-The destination $\textbf{g}$ of each ray can be calculated in kind by georeferencing $(x, y)$ with $h_{min}$.
+Similarly to Sat-NeRF~\cite{mari2022sat}, the origin $\textbf{o}$ of each ray is calculated by georeferencing the origin pixel $(x, y)$ with $h_{max}$.
+The destination $\textbf{g}$ of each ray can be calculated similarly by georeferencing $(x, y)$ with $h_{min}$.
 The origin $\textbf{o}$ and destination $\textbf{g}$ are converted to a geocentric coordinate system, and the direction $\textbf{d}$ of each ray is calculated as:

 The ray parameters $\textbf{o}$ and $\textbf{d}$ are then normalized to reduce the required precision for the model.
 Each ray can then be sampled between 0 and $\vert\vert \textbf{g} - \textbf{o} \vert\vert^2$.